abridged/collabland-dev/docs/tutorials/index.md

 ---
-sidebar_position: 1
+sidebar_position: 4
-sidebar_label: Introduction
-slug: /intro
 ---

+# Tutorials

-# Collab.Land Introduction Tutorial
+## Collab.Land Introduction Tutorial

 This tutorial will walk you through the basics of Collab.Land.
 We will cover: